 In children and younger teens, bipolar disorder tends to be rapid-cycling or mixed cycling:

-- Mixed-cycling means that
+- Mixed-cycling (also known as mixed-features) means that

 symptoms of both mania and depression occur at the same time.